 It may seem pretty obvious from the name, to do a band pull apart you need, well… a band.
 However, not all bands are built the same.
 Depending on your training experience and personal preference, there are different options to choose from.

-Amazon Basics Latex Resistance Band - 600mm, 5-Piece Set
+Amazon Basics Latex Resistance Band - A Cheap Option

 This is a great set for those with little training experience that are looking to get started with band pull aparts.
 They’re cheap, durable, and can be used to increase resistance as you get stronger.